hyperknot/openfreemap/README.md

 ### Domains and Cloudflare

-Tiles are currently available on:

-- tiles.openfreemap.org - Cloudflare proxied
+- `tiles.openfreemap.org` - Cloudflare proxied
-- direct.openfreemap.org - direct connection, Round-Robin DNS
+- `direct.openfreemap.org` - direct connection, Round-Robin DNS

 The project has been designed in such a way that we can migrate away from Cloudflare if needed.
 This is the reason why there are a .com and a .org domain: the .com will always stay on Cloudflare to host the R2 buckets, while the .org domain is independent.